wmacevoy/latex-docker/README.md

 bin/latex-docker-setup
 ```

 This rebuilds the container and creates a number of symbolic links in your `bin` folder to all the texlive commands in your latex container.
+These symbolic link files are all appended to the .gitignore file in bin if not already present.

-You can run them directly, like
+With the links you can run texlive commands directly, like

 ```bash
 bin/pdflatex paper.tex